szego/SE-CommentPreview/README.md

 #### Installation:

-In Chrome, install the Tampermonkey extension then click [here](../../raw/master/comment-preview.user.js).
+In Chrome, install the Tampermonkey extension then click **[here](../../raw/master/comment-preview.user.js)**.

+#### Notes on the implementation:

+Markdown is processed using [my fork](../../../../szego/marked/tree/disable-elements) of [Marked](../../../../chijj/marked).

+Math removal/replacement is handled using Stack Exchange's methods.
+These are coodinated with Marked using [Megh Parikh's implementation](../../../../meghprkh/markdown-mathjax).

+See the source for more info.

 #### Known issues:
 - Does not work on Firefox.